What Is a Mortgage? A Beginner's Guide

 What Is a Mortgage?

 A mortgage is a type of loan specifically used to purchase real estate — most commonly a home.
 The lender (typically a bank, credit union, or mortgage company) provides the funds needed to buy the property, and the borrower agrees to repay the loan over a set period — usually 15 or 30 years — with interest.
+You can practice these concepts with our interactive Mortgage Terms Word Search.

 What makes a mortgage different from other loans is that the home itself serves as collateral.
 This means that if the borrower fails to make payments, the lender has the legal right to take possession of the property through a process called foreclosure.
 Because the loan is secured by valuable property, lenders can offer significantly lower interest rates on mortgages than on unsecured debt like credit cards.